 Before you can marry or form a civil partnership anywhere in England or Wales, either by civil or religious ceremony, you must first give due notice of your intention.

-We will need to see various documents to enable a notice of intention to be given, please note photo copies are not acceptable.
+By law, we will need to see various documents to enable a notice of intention to be given, please note photocopies are not acceptable.
+We cannot take information from a mobile device.
 If you are holding your ceremony at a venue outside the Dudley borough or at a religious building and have a provisional booking letter, it is helpful to bring this along to your appointment as well as the documents listed below.

 After you have given notice at your local register office, the notice will be displayed on their public notice board for the statutory waiting period of 28 days.